bbauska/W3Cx-3of5/README.md

 <h4>Restrict choice to an interval of dates: attributes min, max and value</h4>

-The <input type="date"> comes with several useful attributes.
+The &lt;input type="date"&gt; comes with several useful attributes.
 In particular the value, min and max attributes are used to propose a default date, a min and a max date, or for defining an interval of acceptable values.

-Try this example: just click the next input field: , or <a href="https://jsbin.com/faluta/1/edit?html,output">try it online on JSBin</a> if you want to tweak the source code:
+Try this example: just click the next input field or <a href="https://jsbin.com/faluta/1/edit?html,output">try it online on JSBin</a> if you want to tweak the source code:

 <!------------------------------------------------------------------------------------------------>
 <!----------------- 232. only dates between min and max are selectable (303) --------------------->